Elite-AI-August/huggingface-T5-fastchat/README.md

 To automate the evaluation process, we prompt strong LLMs like GPT-4 to act as judges and assess the quality of the models' responses.
 See instructions for running MT-bench at [fastchat/llm_judge](fastchat/llm_judge).

 MT-bench is the new recommended way to benchmark your models.
-If you are still looking for the old 80 questions used in the vicuna blog post, please go to [vicuna-blog-eval](https://github.com/lm-sys/vicuna-blog-eval).
+If you are still looking for the old 80 questions used in the vicuna blog post, please go to vicuna-blog-eval

 ## Fine-tuning
 ### Data